 My entire day had been one jammed Big Gulp.
-I don’t know anyone in jail, but I had no help and I needed it.
-Rejection letters- well, no-one gets them anymore.
-Or emails for that matter.
-Being a “strong communicator”.
-Clearly outlined in most job specs.
-Except, apparently, anything involving recruitment.
-My inbox hanging in the balance had become a pretty accurate metaphor for my life.
-I wasn’t wearing cut-offs but felt ripped off.
-Entire aisles of my nervous system had been knocked over and no-one knew how to restack them so they were just sitting there gathering dust.
+That was before it became a pretty accurate metaphor for my life.
+I wasn’t wearing cut-offs but I felt ripped off.
+Entire aisles of my nervous system had been knocked over and no-one knew how to restack them.
 The Delivery Van Of Life was parked outside with the hazard lights off.
 Its contents unknown, unmarked, mislabelled and whoever was supposed to man the tracking device had decided to go jump off a cliff or something.

 Then my phone imploded.